do3cc/blog/_posts/006-how-to-add-packages-to-buildout.markdown

----
-categories: python, plone, buildout
-date: 2011/06/08 10:10:10
-title: How to add packages to buildout without breaking everything
----

 A short while ago, I helped a friend to debug a site.
 After adding blob support to a Plone 3 Site, about 20% of the requests for a specific